We'll show you how easy it is to make nutritious and quick meals to make your home office a 5 * restaurant!

 To ensure that you’re well prepared and nourished while in your home office, we’ve done some research to find some quick and easy recipe ideas for you.
 All of these dishes are ready in under 15 minutes and are the perfect lunch solution.

 4. Tacos.
 Made from corn or wheat tortillas, which you can fill with whatever ingredients you like.
-You can also use lettuce leaves for a low-carb alternative.
-In case you’re lacking inspiration or don’t feel like chopping ingredients at all, our Naked Taco Bowl is the perfect alternative.
+In case you’re lacking inspiration or don’t feel like chopping ingredients, our Naked Taco Bowl is the perfect alternative.

 5. Snacks.
 For situations in between meals where you are overcome with hunger, you should also prepare some healthy snacks to keep you energised until your next proper meal.
 Fruit, raw vegetables or nuts are a good alternative to cookies and chocolate.
 For a more comprehensive overview, check out our article on healthy snacks.
 Craving chocolate nonetheless?
 Then try one of our raw cakes.
 Flourless, free of refined sugar and irresistibly tasty!

 In conclusion, our transition to eating from home all the time brings some advantages.
 If you plan your meals ahead of time and select the right ingredients, you’ll do your body and your schedule a big favour.
 Because let’s be honest, impulsive supermarket buys when you're hungry are rarely a healthy option.